Ecstasy History and Statistics

 - Manufacturing ecstasy.

-- Distributing ecstasy.
+- Distributing the drug.

-- Using ecstasy.
+- Using the drug.

 Possession of MDMA is considered a felony and can result in any combination of: